czaky/agents/json_chat/README.md

 # JSON chat agent using dolphin-mixtral:8x7b-v2.7-q3_K_L

-The agent uses sevaral tools and communicates with LangChain agent executor using JSON.
+The agent uses several tools and communicates with LangChain agent executor using JSON.

 The following are the available tools: